ezzabuzaid/website/COLLABORATOR_GUIDE.md

 - [Tailwind][] is used as our CSS Framework and the Foundation of our Design System
 - [Hero Icons](https://heroicons.com/) is an SVG Icon Library used within our Codebase
 - [Radix UI][] is a collection of customizable UI components
-- [Shiki][] is a Syntax Highlighter used for our Codeboxes
-  - The syntax highlighting is done within the processing of the Markdown files with the MDX compiler as a Rehype plugin.
 - [MDX][] and Markdown are used for structuring the Content of the Website
 - [`next-intl`][] is the i18n Library adopted within the Website
   - It provides an excellent integration with Next.js, But it also supports standalone support for i18n if it eventually migrates from Next.js to something else.